‘Space Jam: A New Legacy’ (also known as Space Jam 2) is an upcoming American adventure live-action animated sports comedy sci-fi film.

 It will mark the first theatrically-released film to feature the Looney Tunes characters since 2003’s Looney Tunes: Back in Action, and like the previous hybrid films, it will be a combination of live-action and traditional animation with some CGI effects.

-Are you excited for this film?
-Do share your thoughts about it in the comments section given at the end of this post.
+Are you ready to watch this film?
+Are you excited for it?
+Let us know in the comments section given at the end of this post.